Skip to content

 """Check status for specific data source within a pipeline."""

-client = LlamaCloud(token="your-api-token")
+client = LlamaCloud(api_key="your-api-key")

-response = client.pipeline_files.get_pipeline_file_status_counts(
+response = client.pipelines.files.get_status_counts(

 pipeline_id=pipeline_id,